prathameshpuranik24/ExamMonitoringSystem/README.md

 WITHackathon-21(Software Edition)

 ORGANISED BY,
-COMPUTER SCIENCE AND ENGINEERING DEPARTMENT
+COMPUTER SCIENCE AND ENGINEERING DEPARTMENT,
 IN ASSOCIATION WITH COMPUTER SOCIETY OF INDIA.

 Problem Statement:-